 Origin: Congo (Ituri)

-Most of our milk chocolates are produced using the Ituri beans.
+Our milk chocolates are produced using the Ituri cacao beans.

 Location: Ituri region, West Congo